ShabuShabu/Harness/README.md

 ];
 ```

-There are times when you want to conditionally remove or keep all rules for a given attribute.
+There are times when you only want to add rules for a given attribute based on a condition.
 Harness solves this issue like so:

 ```php
 return [